gem5/gem5/CONTRIBUTING.md

 3. The staging branch will have the full suite of gem5 tests run on it to ensure all tests pass and the to-be-released code is in a decent state.
-4. If a user submits a changeset to the staging branch, it will be considered and undergo the standard Gerrit review process.
+4. If a user submits a changeset to the staging branch, it will be considered and undergo the standard github review process.
 However, only alterations that cannot wait until the following release will be accepted for submission into the branch (i.e., submissions to the staging branch for "last minute" inclusions to the release should be of a high priority, such as a critical bug